coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/combobox/item.md

         - combobox
 ---

----

-This type of functionality applies to normal input fields where the user can type in any text they want but you want to suggest a preferred set of standard/accepted values.
+The functionality of a Combobox with static values is useful for input fields where users can enter any text they want, but you want to suggest a predefined set of standard or accepted values.

-The definition can be [found here](https://www.lightningdesignsystem.com/components/combobox/#Autocomplete-Combobox).
+To implement this functionality, you can refer to the [definition here](https://www.lightningdesignsystem.com/components/combobox/#Autocomplete-Combobox).

-The map looks like this:
+The map for configuring a Combobox with static values looks like this:

 ```XML
 <field>